Increase water intake

 Grazing

-The hot weather may affect your grazing, as the sun can dry out the grass, effectively turning your grazing into hay!
+The hot weather may affect your grazing, as the sun can dry out the grass, effectively turning your grazing into hay.
 This grass will still provide enough calories for your horse; however, the nutritional value may decrease.
-A low-calorie balancer or vitamin and mineral supplement may be required to ensure your horse is getting exactly what they need.
-A horse grazed on sun dried grass does not necessarily need additional forage assuming they are not losing weight.
-For horses in medium-hard work additional calories may be needed.
+A low-calorie balancer or vitamin and mineral supplement may be needed to make sure your horse is getting exactly what they need.
+A horse grazed on sun-dried grass doesn’t necessarily need additional forage assuming they’re not losing weight.
+Horses in medium-hard work might need additional calories.

-Assess the level of work your horse is in before providing additional forage, and fat score your horse to help assess whether they need any additional calories.
-Remember, your horse will not be burning as many calories through the summer, as they naturally would through the colder winter months to keep warm.
+Assess the level of work your horse is in before giving additional forage, and fat score your horse to help assess whether they need any additional calories.
+Remember, your horse won’t burn as many calories through the summer, as they naturally would through colder winter months to keep warm.

 Be extra careful if you own an overweight horse or a horse with an underlying condition such as Equine Metabolic Syndrome or Cushing’s Disease and rain is forecast.
-The combination of rain and sun will cause the grass to grow quickly and if you let your horse eat too much, this could increase the chances of laminitis.
-Be prepared to limit grazing if rain is on the horizon and introduce your horse slowly back to what will be a very different forage compared to what they have been eating before the rain.
+The combination of rain and sun will cause the grass to grow quickly and if you let your horse eat too much, this could increase the risk of laminitis.
+Be prepared to control grazing if rain is forecast and introduce your horse slowly back to what will be a very different forage compared to what they’ve been eating before the rain.

 References